 PCNS exists to promote, develop, and foster Numismatics in all its branches along educational, historical, and scientific lines, and to provide opportunities for collectors to share in an organization of mutual interest and good fellowship.

-- History: PCNS was founded early 1915 in San Francisco, by Farran Zerbe and a group of local businessmen, when Zerbe came to San Francisco to supervise the U.S. Mint Exhibit at the Panama-Pacific International Exposition.
-PCNS hosted the ANA Convention in San Francisco that same year.
+PCNS was founded in 1915 by Farran Zerbe with a group of San Francisco collectors, when Zerbe came West to supervise the US Mint Exhibit at the Panama-Pacific International Exposition.
+PCNS hosted the ANA Convention in San Francisco that year.
 At that time, there were no other coin organizations in the American West.

 We invite you to take part in the traditions of the first numismatic group of the American West!